 The permeable ground floor

-To connect and add to the real networks of city life it is important to open parts of the building to create fully accessible places and events that can reach beyond the buildings tenants, provide space for quick or spontaneous meetings with non members and also to act as a showcase for the building to passers by.
-To achieve this, large parts of the ground floor are given up to amenities either continuously or partly open to the public.
+To connect and add to the real networks of city life it is important to open parts of the building and create fully accessible places and events that can reach beyond the buildings' tenants, provide space for quick or spontaneous meetings with non members and also act as a showcase for the building to passers by.
+To achieve this, large parts of the ground floor are given up to amenities continuously or partly open to the public.
 An internal street connects to the public realm and provides a series of F&B provisions and market stalls that continue and add to the street scape outside.
 An event space and auditorium, clearly visible from the street and entrance, provides a venue for the buildings users to network and showcase with the city beyond.
 Adjustments to the ground floor facade and removal of parts of the 1st floor slab enable these changes and create an open, energised atmosphere reflecting back to the City.

 Basement spaces which are typically ignored or reserved for plant and services are put to more profitable uses.
 Part of the floor is reserved as a gym both for the buildings users and the public beyond.
 The gym connects directly both the street and the buildings central atrium creating a further connection into the building.

 The encouragement of cycling as a sustainable means of transport within the city is encouraged by the provision of extensive cycle storage and changing facilities accessible direct from the street.
-Other areas of the basement and used to provide bookable suites for video and audio editing allowing creatives facilities to record and produce media on site.
+Other areas of the basement are used to provide bookable suites for video and audio editing allowing creatives facilities to record and produce media on site.